DrScKim/mixedFeatureNN/README.md

 **query,  id, query_item_rank,    price,  impressionCount,    clickCount, category,   brand,  title**

+this data is treaten by hand-crafted, so it has some errors like wrong matched brand or category because of below
 * impressionCount and clickCount is written as Random number
+* brand is extracted by first token in title (because title token order is very well organized)
+* title is tokenized by only 'space' and special characters, not used special tokenizer such as NLTK.
+* category is extracted by using special keywords in my knowledge

 this Data is indexed by query